Sacred Earth Safaris - Kakadu Tours & Kimberley Safaris

 Our first stop this morning is Galvans Gorge, a small picturesque gorge, surrounded by boab trees.
 It has some interesting rock art and is a great place for a relaxing swim.

-Then we’ll head to Bell Gorge, which is said to be the most picturesque gorge in the Kimberley.
-Here we take a short hike which leads to the waterfall, where we have a swim.
+We continue west to Bell Gorge, which is said to be the most picturesque gorge in the Kimberley.
+We have plenty of time to swim and relax at the waterfall.

-Continuing west, we pass through the King Leopold and Napier Ranges to Windjana Gorge, part of an ancient Devonian reef system where the Lennard River has cut through the Napier range.
-Freshwater crocodiles can often be seen lazing around on the river banks.
+Today we drive to Windjana Gorge, part of an Tunnel Creek national park ancient Devonian reef system where the Lennard River has cut through the Napier range.
+We take a walk into Windjana gorge to view the fossilised reef system and freshwater crocodiles can often be seen lazing around on the river banks.

 Day 13 (B,L)

-We arrive late afternoon and you will be dropped off at your accommodation.
+We arrive into Broome mid- afternoon and you will be dropped off at your accommodation.

 END ITINERARY